N12 – Terminating a Tenancy for Purchaser’s Own Use

 Make sure to deliver the notice to the tenant according to the Landlord and Tenant Board Rules or this will result in you having to start the process all over again.

-The most common ways to give this notice is by handing it to the tenant, placing it in the tenant’s mailbox as long as a key is not required to access it, or sliding it under the door of the rental unit.
+The most common ways to give notice is by handing it to the tenant, sliding it under the door of the rental unit, or placing it in the tenant’s mailbox as long as you do not require a key to access it.

 It is important to note this notice should NEVER be posted on the tenant’s door.
-Do NOT deliver this notice by email or text message as these are NOT proper methods of service.

 Offences and Penalties